amplication/docs/docs/concepts/event-driven-architecture.md

 1. Create a message broker
 2. Define topics
-3. Connect services to the message broker
+3. Connect services to the message broker and relevant topics
-4. Install the Kafka plugin
-5. Implement event production and consumption logic
+4. Implement event production and consumption logic

 :::info
 For a step-by-step guide on building an event-driven application with Amplication and Kafka, refer to the blog post: [Building Real-time Applications with Amplication and Kafka](https://amplication.com/blog/building-real-time-applications-with-amplication-and-kafka).